Article Read Time

 this knowledge.

-Use multi-factor authentication or MFA.
+4. Use multi-factor authentication or MFA.
 Multi-factor authentication adds an extra layer of security by requiring users to provide two or more verification factors

 to gain access to files.

-This could be something they know, like a password, something they have, such as a security token, or something they are, like a fingerprint.
-MFA significantly reduces
+This could be something they know, such as a password, something they have, like a security token, or something they are, like a fingerprint.
+MFA significantly reduces the risk of unauthorized access.

 Whereas SMS messages and one-time passwords can be hacked.
-Regularly update software and systems; outdated software and systems are vulnerable to cyber-attacks.
+Regularly update software and systems; outdated software and systems are vulnerable to cybera ttacks.

-Monitor and audit file sharing activities.
+7. Monitor and audit file sharing activities.
 Implement monitoring and auditing tools

 to keep track of file sharing activities.
-This includes who accessed what files, when and from where.
+This includes who accessed what files, when, and from where.
 Regular audits can help identify any unusual or unauthorized activities,

 allowing you to respond promptly to potential security breaches.

-or you’re on a project with somebody halfway across the world, we all communicate with people who are not using our same company network.
+With the rise of remote work, employees often access and share files from mobile devices.
+Whether you work from a coffee shop some days or are on a project with someone halfway across the world, we all communicate with people who are not using the same company network.

 Thus, it’s critical to ensure that mobile devices are secured with strong passwords, encryption, and remote wipe capabilities.

-Always use secure Wi-Fi connections and avoid public Wi-Fi when accessing sensitive company information.Your company may also have a virtual private network or VPN
+8. Always use secure Wi-Fi connections and avoid public Wi-Fi when accessing sensitive company information.
+Your company may also have a virtual private network, or VPN

-set up to allow restricted remote access to on site resources.
+set up to allow restricted remote access to on-site resources.

-Implement data loss prevention DLP solutions.
+9. Implement data loss prevention DLP solutions.
 Data loss prevention solutions help prevent sensitive information from being shared outside the organization.
 DLP tools can detect and block the transfer of confidential data based on predefined policies.

 due to cyberattacks, hardware failures, or accidental deletions.